I work for Automattic, a company with two unique benefits.

 (I suppose there is a third reaction I’ve received to my itinerary — a mix of confusion, admiration, and astonishment: “Wow… you’re really going to spend your sabbatical cleaning your parents’ basement?!”)

 It’s odd to tie up all my loose ends at work, knowing I’ll be back in three months — but it’s also liberating.
-While it’s nice to be wanted, I hate being needed, which creates unhealthy dependencies for both parties.
+While it’s nice to be wanted, I hate being needed, which can create unhealthy dependencies for both parties.
 Fortunately, Automattic’s sabbaticals ensure no one person is indispensible.
 Knowing that my team will be fine without me is what empowers me to enjoy my sabbatical without concern.

 The last time I disconnected from work to travel internationally for this long was on an October 2012 trip to Machu Picchu.
 Just that one week of new experiences and environments provided clarity that I brought home with me.
 The next four months saw the rapid accomplishment of many long-time goals: I got a new job, launched a YouTube channel, became a freelance writer, and started speaking at conventions.
 I don’t know that my goals for this sabbatical are as far-reaching — but that’s okay.
 While some of my three months are highly regimented (ask me about the joys of booking seven separate one-way flights), I’ve also created space to be slow, calm, and spontaneous (what am I doing with the entire month of May?
 Whatever I feel like).